Overview

 Content Type

-API clients must supply a Content-Type
+API clients must supply a Content-Type header of application/vnd.api+json when sending request data:

 $ curl -H "Content-Type: application/vnd.api+json" -d "{ ... }" -X POST https://bestfriendbazaar.com/api/v2/client/adverts